robitalec/comprehensive-exam/literature/papers/Ranta_1998.md

 ---
 [payoffs](../topics/payoffs.md) and [penalties](../topics/penalties.md) beyond food intake rate also include mortality risk from predation, tradeoff between minimizing predation hazard and foraging decisions

+Optimal strategy (following Gilliam_1987) is one that minimizes the ratio of mortality rate to feeding rate

 ### Strategies
 Producers, scroungers